franckc/launchpad_be/README.md

 The backend component of the Agent Launchpad platform, responsible for building, deploying, and managing AI agents in secure containerized environments.

+The associated Front-end for this project is implemented in a separate repository: https://github.com/franckc/launchpad

 ## Overview

 The Agent Launchpad Backend provides a robust infrastructure for running AI agents in isolated environments, collecting their outputs, and managing their lifecycle.